jonteohr/McRPG/README.md

 * **Horde** - Fight with brutality for the horde, for the magestive warchief Orgrim Doomhammer
 * **Alliance** - Fight honorably for the allmighty king Varian Wrynn

+# How to update
+This is the best way to update, follow these steps to update the plugin:
+ 1. Download the latest .jar file
+ 2. Copy everything inside your config.yml
+ 3. Place the new .jar file inside your //<server-folder\plugins\// folder and replace the old one
+ 4. Delete the current config.yml file
+ 5. Run the server (the plugin will now generate a new config-file that's up to date)
+ 6. Paste the copied (old) config.yml into a new notepad file
+ 7. Change the settings that's in the old to the new config file.

+**Q: Why is it so complicated?**
+_A: Well since the plugin is still in development, we add a bunch of new things to the config-file almost after every update.
+The config file doesn't automatically update when the plugin does, therefor these steps are required to maintain the plugin in full capabilitiy_

 # To-do
 * Different spawn for each classes
 * Powers for classes (Perhaps)
+* Add gold (Currency)

 # Links
 [**Forum**](http://dev.bukkit.org/bukkit-plugins/mc-rpg/forum/)